onqtam/headjack/docs/why/COMPLETED_CHAPTERS.md

 Harvard is a perverse concept

 ██████████████████████████████████████████████████████████████████
-# You're a neuron
+# SECTION: You're a neuron
 ██████████████████████████████████████████████████████████████████

 ██████████████████████████████████████████████████████████████████
-# Protopia
+# SECTION: Protopia
 ██████████████████████████████████████████████████████████████████

 ██████████████████████████████████████████████████████████████████
-# STONE TABLET IPFS CID HASH OF BOOK
+# SECTION: STONE TABLET IPFS CID HASH OF BOOK
 ██████████████████████████████████████████████████████████████████

 The beauty of hash chains is that you can’t rewrite the past

 ██████████████████████████████████████████████████████████████████
-# God
+# SECTION: God & Religion
 ██████████████████████████████████████████████████████████████████

 God design